Distributed-Validators-Synctems/fund-support-automation/README.md

 * Ubuntu
 * Debian

+### Supported networks
+* SifChain
+* Medibloc
+* Umee
+* Comdex
+* Stargaze
+* Starname
+* Rizon

+If you cannot find your chain in the list simply create a PR with it, or ask me directly (Telegram: https://t.me/Albert_OpenTech).

 ## Known issues

 I found it difficult to use this tool in conjunction with node inside docker container.